TylerTehIdiot/Bruh-Engine-Reborn-Archive/README.md

 ...Or if you don't want your mod to be able to run .lua scripts, delete the "LUA_ALLOWED" line on Project.xml

 ## Credits:
-* Shadow Mario - Coding
+* Shadow Mario - Psych Engine
-* RiverOaken - Arts and Animations
+* Kade Dev - smTools
-* bbpanzu - Assistant Coding
+* nebulazorua - modcharts

 ### Special Thanks
 * shubs - New Input System